vogelhubersimon/hgb_tinytapeout/README.md

 ## Installation

-All the following were tested on Ubuntu.
+All the following were tested with WSL (Ubuntu).
 Try at your own risk :)

 [**OSS CAD Suite**](https://github.com/YosysHQ/oss-cad-suite-build)